Table of Contents

 From a seasonal perspective, it is still summer, and a summer-themed email newsletter will work charms.
 But, most email marketers use June newsletters to target children and parents.
 Summer vacation is an excellent time for bonding activities and the same reflects in the majority of the newsletters.

 Let’s look at some of the notable design elements and themes for email newsletters.

 1) Colorful Email Templates

-Targeting parents and kids during summer vacations is the best method for increasing the engagement rates of your email newsletters.
+Targeting parents, guardians and kids during summer vacations is the best method for increasing the engagement rates of your email newsletters.
 However, it is quite challenging to engage the forever distracted children.

 Using bring colors, funky fonts, and conversational tone in your emails helps retain their attention.
 Bright pictures, interactive elements, and animated videos can also be used to capture their attention.
 Adults’ attention can also be captured in a similar way.

 Paperless Post sends a pretty email newsletter on National Rosé Day which is celebrated every second Saturday of June.
 The template displays a beautiful glass of Rosé surrounded by pink roses.
 It is truly a striking newsletter.
 Furthermore, they have added a heads-up for the upcoming Father’s Day.

 2) Summer-Themed Email Templates

 Seasonal summer-themed email templates perfectly tie in with the summer vacation.
 Unlike May templates, you do not have to dilute your template with spring colors.
 Soft pastel colors, light colors, shades of blue, brown, yellow, and red complete the color palette for summer.